abhayrobotics/linkedIn-clone/README.md

 ## Bug
 - not rerender on new post arrival
-- like button not updated.
+- like button not updated.✅
 - navigate using if loggdin ?✅
-    - authentication have tobe checked with firebase server  as  redux variable gets null on refresh
+    - authentication have tobe checked with firebase server  as  redux variable gets null on refresh✅
-- profile photo change on refresh bug
+- profile photo change on refresh bug✅
 - overflow-scroll not working in message ✅`
 - scroll to current msg pending
 - click on messaging to open and not on up arrow only
+- a post can only be liked once. change to like for more users.
+- in post line change is replaced by space

 ## standard